 3. The Boyne Valley, Co.
 Meath

 The Brú na Bóinne contains the three most well-known Neolithic burial sites: Newgrange, Knowth and Dowth, and is a UNESCO world heritage site.
-Access to these sites is only available through guided tours so if you plan on making this one of your stops, be prepared to allocate sufficient time to really enjoy it, and to account for tourist queues which can be quite long during the summer months.
+Keep in mind that access to these sites is only available through guided tours.
+So if you plan on making this one of your stops, be prepared to allocate sufficient time to really enjoy it, and to account for tourist queues which can be quite long during the summer months.

 The range of historical sites here, as well as the timeframe that they span really is remarkable, so if you do have a strong interest in Irish history it could be worthwhile to spend an entire day in the Boyne valley and to spend the night in the nearby town of Drogheada where there’s an abundance of hotels, hostels and BnB’s to suit all budgets.